Header image: All-inclusive resort Beaches Negril, located on Seven Mile Beach.

 The Caribbean is a great place to try scuba diving for the first time if you haven’t already, and Beaches Resorts even makes it easy for you (and the family!) to get PADI® certified during your vacation if you so choose.
 After paying the regular fees for certification, you’ll be free to go on dives with the resort (max. two free dives a day).
 One thing is for sure, you’ll enjoy exploring the marine life beneath the waves in Jamaica with your knowledgeable guides.
 The minimum age to get PADI® certified is 10.
 What a great adventure for the whole family!

+Exploring the Jamaican crystal clear coastline is one of the best things you to do in Negril.
 Negril has some amazing snorkeling sites that you simply must dive into before you leave.
-The shallow Negril Reef has tiny jellyfish, conch shells and a variety of urchins and even some sea fans.
+The shallow Negril Reef has tiny jellyfish, conch shells and a variety of urchins, and even some sea fans.
 At Half Moon Beach and Pristine Cove, you can marvel at the beautiful coral reefs, while Booby Cay Island features vibrant marine life and great visibility.
 Joseph’s Cave with its majestic limestone cliffs is also a great snorkeling location.

 A trip to Mayfield Falls is a must while in Jamaica.
 While it isn’t located exactly in Negril, it’s close enough to make this list.
-This tour includes a river walk, cave explorations and a trip to the community of Mayfield.
-Along the way you’ll learn about the various plants and their medicinal value and get a chance to dip into any of the 44 mineral pools and 21 natural jacuzzis.
-The biggest is called the ‘Washing Machine’, and it won’t take you love to figure out why during the Island Routes Mayfield Falls River Walk!
+This tour includes a river walk, cave explorations, and a trip to the community of Mayfield.
+Along the way, you’ll learn about the various plants and their medicinal value and get a chance to dip into any of the 44 mineral pools and 21 natural jacuzzis.
+The biggest is called the ‘Washing Machine’, and it won’t take you long to figure out why during the Island Routes Mayfield Falls River Walk!